Dr Lynne Prince MSc PhD

 Fax: +44 (0)114 226 8898

-- I am a member of the society of Leukocyte Biology.
+- I am a member of the Society for Leukocyte Biology and the British Society for Immunology.

-- 2010-2013 MRC PhD studentship “The role of Hax1 in regulating myeloid cell survival in vitro and in vivo” (Dr Lynne Prince, Dr Steve Renshaw).
+- 2010-2013 MRC PhD studentship “The role of Hax1 in regulating myeloid cell survival in vitro and in vivo” (Dr Lynne Prince, Prof Steve Renshaw).

 - S. Anwar, L.R.Prince, S. J. Foster, M. K. B. Whyte and I. Sabroe.
 The rise and rise of Staphylococcus aureus: laughing in the face of granulocytes.
 Clin Exp Immunol, 2009, 157:216-224.